-Terrorist attacks such as the attacks on the United States of America on September 11, 2001, on London, England on July 7, 2005, and the response to these attacks, as well as the threat of future terrorist attacks, continue to cause uncertainty in the world financial markets and may affect our business, results of operations and financial condition.
-The continuing conflict in Iraq may lead to additional acts of terrorism and armed conflict around the world, which may contribute to further economic instability in the global financial markets.
+Terrorist attacks such as the attacks on the United States of America on September 11, 2001, on London, England on July 7, 2005, on Mumbai, India in December 2008 and the response to these attacks, as well as the threat of future terrorist attacks, continue to cause uncertainty in the world financial markets and may affect our business, results of operations and financial condition.
+The continuing conflict in Iraq and Afghanistan may lead to additional acts of terrorism and armed conflict around the world, which may contribute to further economic instability in the global financial markets.
 These uncertainties could also have a material adverse effect on our ability to obtain additional financing on terms acceptable to us or at all.
-Terrorist attacks may also negatively affect our operations and financial condition and directly impact its vessels or its customers.
-Future terrorist attacks could result in increased volatility of the financial markets in the United States of America and globally and could result in an economic recession in the United States of America or the world.
+Terrorist attacks may also negatively affect our operations and financial condition and directly impact our vessels or our customers.
+Future terrorist attacks could result in increased volatility of the financial markets in the United States of America or the world.
 Any of these occurrences could have a material adverse impact on our financial condition and costs.